git-init-done/Sensor-Test-App-for-Android/README.md

 - Developers learning Android’s Sensor Framework
 - Students building interactive UI with Compose
 - Anyone interested in device-aware Android development
+- A sleek and functional UI for anyone checking the copacetic status of onboard sensors